redmedical/hvstr/docs/guide/custom-snipptes.md

 # Custom Snippets
-Assumed that you need a custom function for your elements, hvstr has the custom snippets feature.
+Assumed that you need hvstr to generate some custom functionality for your elements.
+Therefore hvstr has the custom snippets feature.
-It allows you to add code to the page-object generation process, which will be added, if a given condition is true.
+It allows you to add code to the page-object generation process, which will be added, under a given condition.

+There are three different types of custom snippets.
+Each type will be generated at a different location in the code:

+* ### CustomSnippets For Getter functions
+This type of custom snippets will be placed after each getter function of an element.
+It enables you to add custom function, which for example can toggle an element or selecting an sub element.
+For this type you will need to generate a function header, because your code will be placed inside the page-object class.

 #### Example
 When you are using a Angular Material Checkbox, the implementation looks something like this: